LLM-as-an-Interviewer: Beyond Static Testing Through Dynamic LLM Evaluation: LLM-as-an-Interviewer

 These metrics reflect abilities crucial in real-world interactions with LLMs, where responding effectively to feedback and follow-up questions significantly influences user satisfaction beyond just answering the initial query.
-Our three scores capture these core skills, offering a clearer picture of LLM performance in real world scenarios.

 \paragraph{(2) Error Analysis and Examples} A detailed breakdown of error types across multiple interactions, along with illustrative examples.
 These highlight common failure reasons and examples in the models, offering insights into their limitations and areas for improvement. \paragraph{(3) Comprehensive Summary} A summary of the model's behavior throughout the interview process across all samples.
-It highlights the model's strengths and weaknesses in performing the task. (e.g. GPT-4o in DepthQA: \texttt{``The model struggles with conciseness, often providing overly detailed responses that can overwhelm users seeking brief answers.''})
+It highlights the model's strengths and weaknesses in performing the task. (e.g. GPT-4o in DepthQA: \texttt{``The model struggles with conciseness, often providing overly detailed responses...''})